brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 The next step is to move from positions to needs.
 In many arguments, it's common for people to just toss out positions: one person says, "I want to go skiing," while the other says, "I want to go to the beach."
 Negotiating positions is not effective: e.g., trying to find some compromise that's a midway point between a ski slop and a beach, such as a moderately warm, moderately flat place, is unlikely to make either party happy.

 The key to resolving conflicts effectively is to understand the underlying needs.
 Ask the person what they are trying to get that is beyond the position itself?
 For example, perhaps the underlying needs for the person who wants to go skiing are to get exercise and feel a sense of speed, whereas the underlying needs for the person who wants to go to the beach are to feel warm and to relax.
-Once you understand these needs, you can think of ideas that meet as many of those needs as possible: for example, perhaps you can both go to a beach, and the person looking for exercise and a sense of speed can try water skiing; or perhaps you can both go to a ski slope, but one that has some sort of resort with hot tubs, saunas, massages, and other ways to feel warm and relax.
+Once you understand these needs, you can think of ideas that meet as many of those needs as possible: for example, perhaps you can both go to a beach, and the person looking for exercise and a sense of speed can try water-skiing; or perhaps you can both go to a ski slope, but one that has some sort of resort with hot tubs, saunas, massages, and other ways to feel warm and relax.

 ## 4. Working with managers effectively